microsoftgraph/xamarin-csharp-connect-sample/README.md

 We'd love to get your feedback about the Microsoft Graph Connect Sample for Xamarin Forms project.
 You can send your questions and suggestions to us in the [Issues](https://github.com/MicrosoftGraph/xamarin-csharp-connect-sample/issues) section of this repository.

 Your feedback is important to us.
 Connect with us on [Stack Overflow](http://stackoverflow.com/questions/tagged/office365+or+microsoftgraph).
-Tag your questions with [MicrosoftGraph] and [office365].
+Tag your questions with [MicrosoftGraph].

 <a name="additional-resources"></a>
 ## Additional resources ##